-Mr. Reis' cases include multi-plaintiff discrimination and wage and hour cases, as well as contract, wrongful termination, discrimination, harassment, equal pay, unfair competition, breach of non-compete obligations, fraud, defamation, ERISA, and breach of fiduciary duty cases.
+Mr. Reis' cases include multi-plaintiff discrimination and wage and hour cases, as well as contract, wrongful termination, discrimination, harassment, equal pay, unfair competition, breach of non-compete obligations, fraud, defamation, ERISA, workplace safety, and breach of fiduciary duty cases.
 He also represents law firms, financial services firms and investment funds in employment, professional negligence and partner/member disputes, regularly counsels businesses concerning corporate governance matters, and represents executives in connection with employment and severance agreements, non-compete and non-solicitation obligations, and other employment-related or partnership-related documents.

 He also has extensive experience handling traditional labor law matters adverse to labor unions, such as collective bargaining, labor arbitrations, NLRB proceedings, and organizing campaigns.
 He has negotiated more than 100 collective bargaining agreements and prevailed in more than 50 labor arbitrations.